AI-Hypercomputer/torchprime/torchprime/models/resnet-18/README.md

 * A standard CPU operation, or full-precision mode on a GPU, typically uses `float32`, which retains the full 23 bits of mantissa precision.

+* A **Google TPU** leverages `bfloat16`.
+This 16-bit format is specifically designed with an 8-bit exponent (matching `float32`'s range) but reduces the mantissa (precision) to only 7 bits.

 * An **NVIDIA GPU** (e.g., A100 and newer) can default to different precisions.
   While they support `bfloat16`, their Tensor Cores also utilize `TensorFloat-32` (TF32) by default for `float32` operations, which processes them with a 10-bit mantissa.
-The precision level ultimately used often depends on the specific code and framework settings.
+The precision level ultimately used often depends on the specific code settings.

-* A **Google TPU** leverages `bfloat16`.
-This 16-bit format is specifically designed with an 8-bit exponent (matching `float32`'s range) but reduces the mantissa (precision) to only 7 bits.

 ![alt text](img/bit_layout.svg "bit_layout")